ubaldot/defrecs/README.md

 This implies that the header files only contain the declaration of init function, main function, and the publish_/subscribe_ functions.
 And shall not contain anything more than that!

 In this way it is easy to resemble "block diagrams" that are widely used in tools like Simulink.
+It is a good idea if each component has an associated prefix.
+That would help the navigation in the codebase.

 ### Components instantiation:
 Components can be called: